harley029/yt_dl_cli/README.md

 ## Usage in Python Projects

-You can integrate **yt-dl-cli** directly into your Python scripts or applications:
+You can integrate **yt-dl-cli** directly into your Python scripts or applications

 ### Basic Usage